Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Introduction

-Though the number of identified unresolved WD--MS binaries has increased from a few tens to over a few thousand in the last three decades, the sample is still incomplete even within a local volume of 100 pc \citep[][]{Rebassa2021}.
-For example, most recently, \citet{Rebassa2021} identified 112 WD--MS binaries within 100 pc located in the gap region between the MS and WD sequence on the optical CMD.
-However, their study did not include MS--WD binaries hidden in the MS region.
-Their analysis showed that $\approx91\%$ of WD--MS binaries may actually be hidden within the MS. Hence, it is crucial to identify these hidden WD--MS binaries to improve the completeness of WD--MS binaries within the local volume.
+Though the number of identified unresolved WD--MS binaries has increased from a few tens to over a few thousand in the last three decades, the sample is still incomplete even within a local volume of 100 pc \citep[][; hereafter RM21]{Rebassa2021}.
+For example, most recently, RM21 identified 112 WD--MS binaries within 100 pc located in the gap region between the MS and WD sequence on the optical color-magnitude diagram (CMD).
+Although, their study did not include MS--WD binaries hidden in the MS region, their analysis showed that $\approx91\%$ of WD--MS binaries may actually be hidden within the MS. Our aim in this paper is to identify the WD--MS binaries hidden within the MS of the optical CMD in a volume-limited sample below a fixed distance $100$ pc to improve the completeness \citep{Inight_2021, Jimenez-Esteban_2018_GaiaDR2_WD, Jimenez-Esteban_2023_GaiaDR3_WD}.

-In this paper, we bring out a novel method to identify new WD--MS candidates, mainly hidden in the MS region, and applied the method to identify WD--MS candidates within 100 pc.
-In a WD--MS binary, the hotter companion, i.e., the WD is expected to have its peak emission in the UV, while the emission from the cooler MS star should peak in the optical.
-Therefore an unresolved WD--MS binary is expected to appear on the MS in the optical CMD but pop-up on the WD sequence in the UV CMD.
-We used this simple expectation in our analysis to identify WD--MS candidate binaries.
-However, to know the accurate position of the star in the CMD, one must know the distance to and extinction of the star.
-We have used optical data from \gaia\ \citep[][]{Gaia_DR1_2016,Gaia_DR2_2018,Gaia_eDR3_2021,Gaia_DR3_catalog_validation}.
-In addition to the G, BP, and RP magnitudes, \gaia\ provides accurate astrometry and parallax which help estimate the distances to stars with less than a few percent in error.
-For UV, we use GALEX data \citep[][]{bianchi2017}.
+In a WD--MS binary, the WD is expected to have its peak emission in the UV, while the emission from the MS star should peak in the optical.
+If there are significant differences in the optical and UV fluxes from the WD and the MS, an unresolved WD--MS binary would appear on the MS region in the optical CMD but pop up on the WD sequence in the UV CMD.
+We apply this to identify potential candidate WD--MS binaries using their locations on optical and UV CMDs.
+In order to know the accurate position of an object on the CMD, one must know the distance and extinction.
+We use optical data from \gaia, which provides G, BP, and RP magnitudes as well as accurate astrometry and parallax which help estimate the distances to the stars with less than a few percent in error \citep[][]{Gaia_DR1_2016, Gaia_DR2_2018, Gaia_eDR3_2021, Gaia_DR3_catalog_validation}.
+For UV, we use GALEX GR6+7 data \citep[][]{bianchi2017}.
+Note that, active MS stars, while on the MS on the optical CMD, may also show-up in the FUV-bright region on a UV CMD.
+Nevertheless, it is expected that the majority of the WD--MS binaries appear hotter (FUV--NUV $<$ 3.5 mags) compared to the active MS stars \citep[][]{Anguiano_2022}, thus limiting contamination.